 - Not getting enough sucking stimulation.
 A sleepy or jaundiced baby may not nurse vigorously enough to empty your breasts adequately.
 Even a baby who nurses often may not give you the stimulation you need if he is sucking weakly or ineffectively.
 See Waking A Sleepy Baby for information on how to help your sleepy baby nurse more effectively.

 - Being separated from your baby or scheduling feedings too rigidly can interfere with the supply and demand system of milk production.
-Keeping your baby close, day and night, and nursing often is the best way to increase your supply.
-(See Night Waking )
+Keeping your baby close, day and night, and nursing often is the best way to boost your milk production.

 - Many mothers find that their milk production decreases when they return to work.
 Being separated from their baby for long periods of time, as well as the stress associated with re-entering the work force can make it difficult for moms to maintain their supply.
 The article Returning to Work has information about how to deal with these challenges.